-Max.
-1,500 words.
+S.U.S.T.A.I.N.

+Specific User Sustainability Through Accurate Index Number

+University of Turin, Italy

+UniToGO - Green Office - Mobility Working Group (Andrea Scagni, Micol Maggiolini)

+With the support of Turin Metropolitan City Council and Piedmont Regional Administration

+AIMS

+Implementing an objective, data based system of disincentives to car use for university commuters based on a sustainability index taking into account all relevant information available (mainly the origin destination matrix and the travel options available) and easily obtainable on a large scale with low resource distributed computing

+WHO WE ARE

-Max.
-1,500 words.
-University University of Torino, Italy Title S.U.S.T.A.I.N.
-(Specific User Sustainability Through Accurate Index Number) Date of implementation July 2018 - December 2019 Aims Implementing an objective, data-based system of disincentives to car use for university commuters based on a sustainability index taking into account all relevant information available (mainly the origin-destination matrix and the travel options available) and easily obtainable on a large scale with low resource distributed computing Background University of Torino is very large scale Athenaeum, with a community of almost 80.000 students, faculty and staff, widely scattered in more than 100 locations around the city centre and the metropolitan area.
-The impact of its daily activities on the city life and environment is therefore massive: it actually is one of the largests organization shaping the urban landscape.
+University of Turin is very large scale Athenaeum, with a community of almost 80.000 students, faculty and staff, widely scattered in more than 100 locations around the city centre and the metropolitan area.
+The impact of its daily activities on the city life and environment is therefore massive.

 In this context its Green Office (UniToGO) plays a central role in increasing the environmental sustainability of its community.
-UniToGO includes a special team focused of mobility issues that aims at building cultural, normative and structural conditions that can motivate the members of the UniTo community to change their mobility choices towards sustainability (active mobility + public transport + sharing).
+UniToGO includes a working group on mobility issues that aims at building cultural, normative and structural conditions that can motivate the members of the UniTo community to change their mobility choices towards sustainability (active mobility + public transport + sharing).
 Among its tasks, helping to manage the access to existing parking lots located in university buildings on matters than involve sustainability, granting it to the members of the community who actually most need it, while discouraging car use (and parking) when other options are reasonably available to the individual.

+BACKGROUND

+In 2012 the new Campus "Luigi Einaudi" (CLE) was opened, aggregating many teaching, research and administrative activities and involving several thousands people.
+Due to existing laws, the Campus was equipped with a large car parking area (about 500 places) to avoid huge impact of its users on the neighbourhood environment.
+While remaining largely unoccupied for years (also due to a monthly fee of 10€ low but not free), the parking became a valuable and sought after commodity in 2017 when public parking areas around the Campus were turned into toll parking spaces at market prices, approximately 6-7 times higher than the internal parking fees.

+IN BRIEF WE WANT TO

-In 2012 the new Campus "Luigi Einaudi" (CLE) was opened, aggregating many teaching and research activities and involving several thousands people.
-Due to existing laws, the campus project had to include a large car parking area (about 500 places), both under and above ground, to avoid a large and negative impact of its users on the neighbourhood environment.
-While remaining largely unoccupied for years (also due to a monthly fee of 10€ - low but not free), the parking became a valuable and sought-after commodity in 2017 when public parking areas around the campus were turned into toll parking spaces at market prices, approximately 6-7 times higher than the internal parking fees.
-Description Highlights Allow access to car parking to those who most need it, disincentive others obtain information seamlessly and transparently from web platform establish, test and deploy criteria easily extensible to other contexts Starting from the context described above, but aiming to establish innovative and rational criteria to promote sustainable mobility through the whole university, the UniToGO team decided it was due time to move beyond generic, broad appeals in the vein of "please care for the environment", "please use your car less" that just invoked individual goodwill.
-It was necessary to acknowledge that different people may have differing constraints and needs in terms of mobility, involving heterogeneous levels of actually achievable sustainability, and that the best global results would most likely come through data-based combination of choices and opportunities, optimizing the overall sustainability levels while allowing for special needs and more difficult situations to maintain less environmentally friendly journey modes.
+- Allow access to car parking to those who most need it, disincentive others - Obtain information seamlessly and transparently from web platform Establish, test and deploy criteria easily extensible to other contexts - Establish, test and deploy officina easily extensible to other contexts that just invoked individual goodwill.
+It was necessary to acknowledge that different people may have differing constraints and needs in terms of mobility, involving heterogeneous levels of actually achievable sustainability.
+The best global results would most likely databased through combination of choices and opportunities, optimizing the overall sustainability levels while allowing for special needs and more difficult situations to maintain less environmentally friendly journey modes.

-[&]quot;The European Commission support for the production of this publication does not constitute an endorsement of the contests which reflects the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein"
+SUSTAINABILITY AND INDIVIDUAL

+Aiming to establish innovative and rational criteria to promote sustainable mobility through the whole university, the UniToGO Mobility Working Group decided it was due time to move beyond generic, broad appeals in the vein of "please care for the environment", "please use your car less"

+AN IMPARTIAL INDEX TO SELECT AMONG CAR